This page is for the classic Hosted Payment Pages (HPP) integration, which has reached end-of-life. This means we are:

 You can add additional support for countries for any payment method in the test environment as:

-- Go to Customer Area > Account > Skins and click on the name of the skin you are using.
+- Go to Customer Area > Settings > Skins and click on the name of the skin you are using.

 - Edit the payment method.